 If you are struggling to lose weight, especially around your waist, it might be time to look at your sleep patterns.

 If you’re sleep-deprived, we know you’re potentially more emotionally fragile, so you’re more likely to make impulsive food and drink choices.

 Many studies have found that insufficient sleep (be it poor sleep quality or short sleep duration) is related to significantly worse long-term health outcomes, including higher incidence and prevalence of diabetes, increased prevalence of obesity and cardiovascular disease, and poorer mental health outcomes.

 Stress can also often lead to weight gain and women often tend to store more fat around their tummies when they are feeling stressed.

 One of the causes for obesity today is the lack of home cooked freshly prepared meals.
-People believe they are too stressed too cook and do not have enough time.
-They opt for either take away meals which are convenient for time but not convenient for your waist line nor your hip pocket.
+People believe they are too stressed to cook and do not have enough time.
+They opt for takeaway meals which are convenient for time but not convenient for your waistline nor your hip pocket.